Rent Control: What Is It + How Does it Work

 Rent Control: Pros and Cons to Consider

-Rent-controlled apartments turn over at a snail's pace and often leave renters with mismatched needs.
-For example, a family could continue living in a rent-controlled studio apartment to hold on to their deal.
-Or an older couple whose children have grown up and moved away may live in a family-sized unit and be afraid to downsize and lose their rent control.
+Rent-regulated apartments turn over at a snail's pace and often leave renters with mismatched needs.
+For example, a family could continue living in a studio apartment because the rent is stable.
+Or an older couple whose children have grown up and moved away may live in a family-sized unit and be afraid to downsize and lose their protections.
+This mismatch reduces housing flexibility for the broader rental market.

 Make Your Move: Start Apartment Hunting

-Now that you know what rent control is, there's no way around it: Rent control and rent stabilization laws are complex and have their share of drawbacks, but they're still highly sought-after by renters.
-You can look for your own rent-controlled apartment, but you'll need to stay diligent and exercise persistence to find one and hold on to it.
+Rent control and rent stabilization laws are complex and have their share of drawbacks, but they're still highly-sought-after by renters.
+You can look for your own rent-regulated apartment, but you'll need to stay diligent and exercise persistence to find one and hold on to it.
 It's also vital to check the latest figures and stats, as rent-control and rent-stabilization rules can quickly change.

 Ready to find an apartment that fits your budget?
 Sign up for Apartment List to find the ideal place for you.
 With us, you’ll spend 5 minutes and save 50 hours searching.